Dart leads No. 11 Ole Miss to 38-25 Peach Bowl rout of No. 10 Penn State’s proud defense

 Prieskorn’s second scoring catch, a 37-yarder, gave Ole Miss a 20-10 lead.
 The Penn State defense bought in on Dart’s fake pitch to Judkins, leaving Prieskorn open on the right sideline.

-Prieskorn’s big game included two one-handed sideline catches, one in each half.

-Allar shared time at quarterback with Beau Pribula, who threw a 48-yard touchdown pass to Nicholas Singleton late in the first half, trimming the Ole Miss lead to 20-17.
+Allar shared time at quarterback with Beau Pribula, who threw a 48-yard touchdown pass to Nicholas Singleton late in the first half.

 Allar threw an interception in the second quarter and lost a fumble when sacked in the fourth.
 He completed 19 of 39 passes for 295 yards and two touchdowns.